berthoogsteyns/vigillant-carnival-test/backend/README.md

 we ended up using the 'Automatic Discount & Gift' shopify app.
 ![automatic discount & gift setup](discount_setup.png)

+### Caveats:

+-   I ended up committing the shopify credentials accidentally, so they're still in the git history(Not best practice!)

 For this exercise you will be integrating the shopify api into one of our api endpoints.

 ## Use Case: